Mandalawangi

 Mandalawangi is a village and an administrative district (kecamatan) located in the northeast corner of Pandeglang Regency in Banten Province on Java, Indonesia.
-It covers an area of 80.19 km^{2} and had a population of 46,805 at the 2010 Census and 55,287 at the 2020 Census; the official estimate as at mid 2023 was 57,028.
+It covers an area of 80.19 km^{2} and had a population of 46,805 at the 2010 Census and 55,287 at the 2020 Census; the official estimate as of mid-2023 was 57,028.
 The administrative centre is in Cikoneng village.

 Communities

 Mandalawangi District is sub-divided into fifteen rural villages (desa), all sharing the postcode 42261.
-These are listed below with their areas and their officially-estimated populations as at mid 2022.
+These are listed below with their areas and their officially-estimated populations as of mid-2022.